IanLee1521/macpatch.github.io/_posts/2015-06-04-quick-start-guide-for-linux.md

 ---

-This is a quick start guide to getting MacPatch installed and running on a Linux based system running Ubuntu or Fedora (RedHat).
+This is a quick start guide to getting MacPatch version 2.8.x installed and running on a Linux based system running Ubuntu or Fedora (RedHat).

 Please note, this has been tested on Ubuntu 12.10, Fedora 20, Fedora 21.
 RHEL 7 is supported but previouse versions are not.